moxystudio/next-pre-compression/README.md

 This plugin will automatically disable itself if you disable [`compress`](https://nextjs.org/docs#compression) in your `next.config.js`.

+> ℹ️ The middleware has no effect in development.

 ### Express

 Express middleware used to serve the previously compressed files, by leveraging [express-static-gzip](https://www.npmjs.com/package/express-static-gzip).